OCA/l10n-iran/l10n_ir_base/readme/DESCRIPTION.rst

-This module chnage all label date to jalali
+This module changes all date labels to Jalali.